The Most Important Formula in Klipfolio

 Group Function

-Think of this as a 2nd list of values.
-This time we’re not looking at all of the States (B:B) on our X Axis, but rather, we’re looking only at those with an Order (F:F) that is Delayed.
+Think of this as a second list of values.
+Here, it’s not all states (B:B) on the X axis, but only those with an Order (F:F) that is Delayed.

-Parameter Two introduces some complexity.
-We need this data to return matches to at least some of the items on the X Axis: States.
-We only want to see the States with Delayed Orders, so we use SELECT to specify our simple condition: “F:F = Delayed.”
-If we only use this SELECT statement, and leave out the GROUP, we’re left with this data:
+Parameter two adds some complexity.
+This data needs to return matches to at least some items on the X axis: states.
+You only want the states with delayed orders, so use SELECT to specify a simple condition: “F:F = Delayed.”
+If you only use this SELECT statement and leave out GROUP, you’re left with this data

 Select